Flying Southwest Airlines with a Baby – Everything to Know

 Family Boarding

-However, Southwest has one of the most generous family boarding age policies, allowing families with children aged 6 or lower to board after the A group.
-Most of the best seats are taken by then, but you should still be able to find seats together as a family.
+However, Southwest has one of the most generous family boarding age policies, allowing families with children aged 6 or lower to board after the A group, whereas most airlines stop offering family boarding past age 2-3.
+Most of the best seats are taken by then, but you should still be able to find seats together toward the back of the plane.

-If you miss family boarding, though, you may struggle to find seats together, and have to hope for a kind stranger to give theirs up.
+And if you’re running to catch your flight and miss family boarding, you may struggle to find seats together, and have to hope for a kind stranger to give theirs up.

 Baggage Policies